 - Access to key government and administration decision makers;

-- Work with fellow members to exchange best practices at the national and local level with other faith-based ID/DD service providers;
+- Invitations to work with fellow members to exchange best practices at the national and local level with other faith-based ID/DD service providers

-- Support other network members in navigating today's complex and changing service environment;
+- Opportunities to support other network members in navigating today's complex and changing service environment

 - Representation in national coalitions

-- Receive helpful resources such as toolkits, factsheets and other materials on national advocacy efforts; and
+- Access to helpful resources such as toolkits, factsheets and other materials on national advocacy efforts

-- Are invited to take part in events such as self-advocate trainings, Capitol Hill visits, and more.
+- Participation in events such as self-advocate trainings, Capitol Hill visits, and more.

 What We Believe